hkhoi/Mobile_Game_Analysis/README.md

  ![alt text](https://github.com/hkhoi/Mobile_Game_Analysis/blob/master/Image/07%20In%20App%20Purchase%20vs%20Game%20Price.PNG)

  The pricier the game gets, the higher the lower the In_App_Purchase items are.
-This is expected as low price and free games needs to sustain with some form of income
+This is expected as low price and free games needs to sustain with some form of income.

   **Inference:<br/>
 -Almost 90% of the developers focuses on games below $1 and places In-App Purchase as their strategy for income<br/>